 Way back in the spring, the Cubs announced that the first night game at Wrigley Field would take place sometime during the 1988 season.
 There was speculation that it would happen on a Monday night when there would be a national TV audience.
-Jim and I decided to buy tickets to the likely Monday games and see what happened.
+My friend and I decided to buy tickets to the likely Monday games and see what happened.

 I heard that people were paying $1,000 for tickets to the game, but nobody offered me anything.